Heinrich XXXII, Prince Reuss of Köstritz: Marriage

-On 19 May 1920, Heinrich married Princess Marie Adelheid of Lippe-Biesterfeld, coincidentally a cousin of Prince Bernhard of Lippe-Biesterfeld, husband of Princess Juliana.
+On 19 May 1920, Heinrich married Princess Marie Adelheid of Lippe, daughter of Prince Rudolf of Lippe (1856-1931) and his wife, Princess Luise von Ardeck (1868-1959).
+She was coincidentally a cousin of Prince Bernhard of Lippe-Biesterfeld, husband of Princess Juliana.
 He was seventeen years older, and they were divorced the following year, on 18 February 1921.
-Two months later on 12 April 1921 at Bremen, Marie Adelheid subsequently remarried to Heinrich's youngest brother Prince Heinrich XXXV Reuss of Köstritz, producing one son before their divorce in 1923 (Heinrich XXXV had to divorce his wife of ten years Princess Marie of Saxe-Altenburg for his marriage to Marie Adelheid to occur).
+Two months later on 12 April 1921 at Bremen, Marie Adelheid subsequently remarried to Heinrich's youngest brother Prince Heinrich XXXV Reuss of Köstritz (1887-1936), producing one son before their divorce in 1923 (Heinrich XXXV had to divorce his wife of ten years Princess Marie of Saxe-Altenburg (1888-1947) for his marriage to Marie Adelheid to occur).
 Marie Adelheid would become a prominent Nazi socialite in later years, serving as an aide to Richard Walther Darré.
-Her choice of third husband, commoner Hanno Konopath, was in reaction to her first two unhappy marriages, and would reflect her changing views of a new nobility dictated not only by blood, but also support of certain ideals.
+Her choice of third husband, commoner Friedrich Kurt Hanno Konopath (1882-1962), was in reaction to her first two unhappy marriages, and would reflect her changing views of a new nobility dictated not only by blood, but also support of certain ideals.

 Prince Heinrich XXXII never remarried, and died childless on 6 May 1935, aged 57, at Bad Tölz, Germany.